TanjodhHayer/Predicting-Diabetes/README.md

 To handle missing data, we imputed missing values in the features using the mean of each column.
 This approach preserves dataset completeness while providing reasonable estimates for missing entries.

 Feature standardization was also applied, ensuring all features had a mean of 0 and a standard deviation of 1.
-This step is particularly important for algorithms like K-Means and Support Vector Machines (SVM), which are sensitive to feature scaling.
-Standardization improved model convergence and overall performance.
+This step is pretty important for algorithms like K-Means and Support Vector Machines (SVM), which are sensitive to feature scaling.

-Our initial dataset contained over 200,000 samples, but there was a significant class imbalance.
+Our initial dataset contained over 200,000 samples, but there was a significant imbalance for the classes.
 To address this, we applied SMOTE (Synthetic Minority Oversampling Technique) to balance the class distribution by generating synthetic samples for the minority classes.
-Without balancing, the models could become biased toward the majority class.
-However, applying SMOTE increased the dataset size to over 600,000 samples, which was computationally prohibitive.
-To resolve this, we reduced the dataset to 20,000 samples using stratified subsampling.
-This method preserved the class proportions, ensuring an equal class distribution while making the dataset manageable for machine learning tasks.
-By subsampling, we retained the dataset's integrity while enabling efficient model training, classification, and clustering.
+This allowed the models to become biased towards the majority class.
+However, applying SMOTE increased the dataset size to over 600,000 samples, which is quite big and slowed down a lot of our processes.
+To solve this, we reduced the dataset to 20,000 samples by just subsampling the original.
+This method preserved the class proportions, ensuring an equal class distribution while making the dataset manageable for machine learning tasks (especially for us).

 To verify the effectiveness of our preprocessing, we visualized the class distributions before and after SMOTE and subsampling.
 These plots provide clear evidence of the process and outcomes.